-Family Medical Leaves will be administered by FMLASource on behalf of Wayne State University.
+Family Medical Leaves are administered by FMLASource, on behalf of Wayne State University.

 Any time you are absent from work with an FMLA qualifying event: